The Pas Lumber Company: United States origins

-Charles Joel Winton was born in Chicago, Illinois in 1862.
-His family later moved to Addison, NY, and he went to Princeton University, before moving to Wasau, Wisconsin in 1884.
-Once in Wasau, he invested money into various sectors such as land, rail, and oil, and in 1889, he began investing in forestry.
+Charles Joel Winton was born in Chicago, Illinois, in 1862.
+His family later moved to Addison, New York, and he went to Princeton University, before moving to Wausau, Wisconsin, in 1884.
+Once in Wausau, he invested money into various sectors such as land, rail, and oil, and in 1889, he began investing in forestry.
 In 1897, he and his wife Helen Smith Winton gave birth to David Judson Winton, and in 1899, they gave birth to Charles Joel Winton, Jr. The family moved to Minneapolis in 1909.

 After graduation, David Judson Winton also studied at Princeton University.
 His studies were interrupted by World War I, and before entering his final year of studies, he spent two years in the US Army with the American Field Service Ambulance Corps.
 He was deployed to France, where he was injured, and received the Distinguished Service Cross and the Purple Heart.
 After graduating from Princeton in 1920 he worked in logging camps before eventually moving back to Minneapolis.
 Once there he worked with his father Charles and his brother Charles Jr. at the Winton Companies, and eventually took over as the head of the Winton Companies.

 By the 1910s, forests in Wisconsin and Minnesota were running out of wood, and many of the lumbermen began moving to Canada to find new forests to harvest.
-In 1919, the Finger Lumber Company in The Pas, Manitoba suffered a barn fire at their sawmill, and David Judson Winton used this event as an opportunity to buy-out the company and shift his lumber operations to Canada.
+In 1919, the Finger Lumber Company in The Pas, Manitoba, suffered a barn fire at their sawmill, and David Judson Winton used this event as an opportunity to buy-out the company and shift his lumber operations to Canada.